 How do I register my child for kindergarten?

-Kindergarten registration is done on the District's online registration portal.
+Register for kindergarten at the District's Registration & Verification webpage.
 Please direct any enrollment inquiries to your resident school.

 What documentation is required to enroll my child?

 - A copy of your child’s birth certificate, passport, or some other official record of birth

 - Proof of residency (current utility bill, sales agreement for the purchase of a home or rental agreement)

 - Completed and signed Oregon Certificate of Immunization Status